 A. Course Selection Criteria

 Ongoing Offerings: Some Summer Abroad sites have courses that are listed every year.
 Ongoing courses include those that: are offered by the host institution; can sustain high enrolments of 30+ students; or are required for administrative/academic reasons.
-In January of each year a PDF document will be uploaded to this page outlining the sites for which instructors are sought and the estimated number of courses we plan to staff.
+In addition to our ongoing courses, we invite instructors to submit proposals for a new site or program.

 Relevance to Site: The academic content and field trips for all courses must be relevant to - and take advantage of - the host site.
 Science research courses or those with service learning components overseas will be considered.